jgj1018/TIL/Books/[Management] Peopleware_Productive_Projects_and_Teams_Third_Edition.md

 - So, belatedly, we need to tell you that the musical ensemble would have been a happier metaphor for what we are trying to do in well-jelled work groups.
 We’re not the only ones, of course, to use the term “team” to describe such a group.
 Whether you call it a “team” or an “ensemble” or a “harmonious work group” is not what matters; what matters is helping all parties understand that the success of the individual is tied irrevocably to the success of the whole.

+### 26. A Spaghetti Dinner

+- The common thread is that good managers provide frequent easy opportunities for the team to succeed together.
+The opportunities may be tiny pilot subprojects, or demonstrations, or simulations, anything that gets the team quickly into the habit of succeeding together.
+The best success is the one in which there is no evident management, in which the team works as a genial aggregation of peers.
+The best boss is the one who can manage this over and over again without the team members knowing they’ve been “managed.”

+### 27. Open Kimono

+- When people talk about an organization that you’d have to be “sick” to work for, they’re not referring to physiological sickness.
+They mean that working in such a place would require them to disregard certain mental survival rules, rules that protect the well-being of the psychological self.
+The most important of these rules has to do with self-regard.
+A job situation that hurts your self-regard is itself “sick.”

+- You give your best shot to putting the right person in the position, but once he or she is there, you don’t second-guess.

+- This Open Kimono attitude is the exact opposite of defensive management.
+You take no steps to defend yourself from the people you’ve put into positions of trust.
+And all the people under you are in positions of trust.
+A person you can’t trust with any autonomy is of no use to you.

+- Jerry had taken great pains to hire the best counsel he could find.
+He’d certainly looked over other instances of the man’s work.
+This was not the time to be defensive; it was the time to make it clear to everyone that the boss was assuming and depending on competence around him.

+- It’s heady and a little frightening to know that the boss has put part of his or her reputation into the subordinates’ hands.
+It brings out the best in everyone.
+The team has something meaningful to form around.
+They’re not just getting a job done.
+They’re making sure that the trust that’s been placed in them is rewarded.
+It is this kind of Open Kimono management that gives teams their best chance to form.

+- If you’ve got decent people under you, there is probably nothing you can do to improve their chances of success more dramatically than to get yourself out of their hair occasionally.
+Any easily separable task is a perfect opportunity.
+There is no real management required for such work.
+Send them away.
+Find a remote office, hire a conference room, borrow somebody’s summer house, or put them up at a hotel

+- they’ll ask you, that your people aren’t loafing this very minute?
+How can you be sure they won’t knock off for lunch at eleven and drink away their afternoons?
+The simple answer is you’ll know by the product they come back with.
+By their fruits, ye shall know them.
+If they bring back a carefully thought-out and complete result, they worked.
+If they don’t, they didn’t.
+Visual supervision is a joke for development workers.
+Visual supervision is for prisoners.

+- Getting away from the office helps in many ways.
+First of all, it removes your highest-priced resources from the distractions and interruptions that fritter away so much of their time.

+- In the best organizations, there is natural authority working in all directions.
+The manager is known to be better at some things, perhaps setting general directions, negotiating, and hiring, and is trusted to do those things.
+Each of the workers is known to have some special area of expertise, and is trusted by all as a natural authority in that area.
+In this atmosphere of Open Kimono, the team has its optimal chance to jell.